 When it comes to asking for recommendations, the trick is to make it super easy for the person you ask.
 Be very specific about what you want them to focus on.
 Think about the skills you want to use when you go back to work – what do you want to be known for?
 What industry do you want to work in?
 What type of role do you want?

-My final tip to increase your visibility on LinkedIn is to get involved.
+My final tip to raise your visibility on LinkedIn for job hunting is to get involved.
 When I say ‘get involved’ there are a few ways to do this:

 - Start commenting and liking other people’s posts.